-After months of waiting for results, you get an email delivering you news you didn’t want to hear.
-You failed the bar exam.
+After months of waiting for results, you get an email delivering news that you failed the bar exam.
 When faced with a setback like this, it’s easy and even understandable to be overwhelmed.
 However, you don’t have to go through this alone.
 At AdaptiBar, we consider ourselves MBE experts, and that covers how to deal with a lower score than you might have wanted.
 This article will hopefully give you a place to start, and some peace of mind.

 Yes, it’s okay to be upset!

-Sometimes, you just need a little time to grieve.
+Sometimes, you just need time to grieve.
 Taking the bar is an expensive, time-consuming, and grueling process.
 No one wants to go through that again!
 Telling family members and employers feels like you’re disappointing them and yourself.
-There’s no buts about it: no one wants to fail the bar exam.
+There are no buts about it: nobody wants to fail the bar exam.

 The most important reason why you should acknowledge your negative emotions about failing is so you can eventually STOP having those emotions.
 By pushing down disappointment and anger, you risk prolonging those feelings.
 How quickly you recover is crucial to your ultimate goals, no matter what those may be.
 So, pop in your favorite movie, listen to some music, maybe even do a puzzle!
 Any activity that helps you unwind is a great way to process failing the bar.

 No, you are not the only one who failed the bar exam!